abhayviradiya04/Heart_Disease_Predict_Model/README.md

 #### 🛠️ Technologies Used

-**Technology	Description**

-🐍 Python	Programming language for backend development ⚡ FastAPI	High-performance web framework for APIs
+🐍 **Python	Programming language for backend development ⚡ FastAPI	High-performance web framework for APIs
 📊 Scikit-learn	Machine learning library for model training 🧮 Pandas	Data manipulation and analysis library
-🖌️ Jinja2	Templating engine for dynamic HTML rendering 💾 Joblib	Serialization library for saving models
+🖌️ Jinja2	Templating engine for dynamic HTML rendering 💾 Joblib	Serialization library for saving models**

 🚀 How to Run
 Clone the repository:
 ```sh
 bash